 All students must pursue and complete an approved major.
 A major is a prescribed series of courses that enables students to acquire depth of knowledge and competence in an academic area of particular interest to the student.
 Adelphi recognizes and respects that students need different time frames to make their decision about a major.
 Students are urged to read the information on the different majors in this Bulletin.
 Students are also encouraged to discuss their options with departmental chairs or deans.
-All prerequisites are included in the major and course descriptions appearing in this Bulletin.
+All prerequisites are included in the major and course descriptions appearing in this Bulletin and can be found by accessing a degree audit at https://degreeworks.adelphi.edu.
 A minimum GPA of 2.0 in the major is required for graduation.
 Departments or schools may establish a GPA higher than 2.0.